Flexible Bayesian Nonlinear Model Configuration: Bayesian Generalized Nonlinear Models

+Therefore, the multiplicative contribution of a specific feature with depth $d$ to the model prior will be indirectly proportional to the total number of features $q_{d}$ having the depth of $d$.
+As we have shown in Section~\ref{sec:feature}, $q_{d}$ is rapidly growing with the feature depth $d$.
+Therefore, this choice gives smaller prior probabilities for more complex features.
+The resulting penalty closely resembles the Bonferroni correction in multiple testing as discussed for example by \citeA{BGT08} in the context of modifications of the BIC and by~\citeA{scott} in a more general setting.
+Such a prior construction was suggested in \citeA{hubin2018novel} for Bayesian logic regressions.
+However, for BGNLM, the number $q_{d}$ involves nontrivial recursions and will in practice be difficult to compute.
+Even obtaining good approximations would be quite challenging and investing CPU time to compute these might result in drastic deterioration in the speed of inference.

+Instead of computing $q_{d}$, we consider an alternative based on the geometric distribution which was suggested in the context of Bayesian logic regression by \citeA{Fritsch1}.
+For a given logic tree, they simply penalize the total number of leaves.
+Logic regression is a special case of BGNLM with features constructed from logic combinations of binary input variables (leaves).
+In the BGNLM framework, the total number of leaves corresponds to the number of algebraic and logical operations involved.
+We generalize this idea further and use the operations count $oc$ of a feature as a complexity measure for BGNLM.
+It can be seen in Table \ref{tab:list_features} that $oc$ is a rather parsimonious property of a feature which grows smoothly as its complexity is increased.

+There remains a question of how to choose the parameter $a$. \citeA{Fritsch1} do not give any theoretical considerations but use $a = 1/2$ or $a = 1/\sqrt 2$ in their simulation settings.
+For the applications of Section \ref{section5}, we will use $a=e^{-2}$ when we are concerned with prediction and $a=e^{-\log n}$ when we are concerned with model identification.
+These specific choices are inspired by modifications of AIC and BIC, respectively, which are designed to control the family-wise error rate (see \citeA{bogdan2020identifying} for further details).

-To complete the Bayesian model one needs to specify priors for the components of $\bm{\beta}$ for which $\gamma_j = 1$ and, if necessary, for the dispersion parameter $\phi$.
+To complete the Bayesian model, one needs to specify priors for the components of $\bm{\beta}$ for which $\gamma_j = 1$ and, if necessary, for the dispersion parameter $\phi$.

-Here, $\bm\beta$ are the ordinary regression parameters given the model $\M$.
-For such parameters, mixtures of $g$-priors are known to have numerous desirable properties for Bayesian variable selection and model averaging~\citep{li2018mixtures}, but simpler versions such as Jeffrey's prior can also be considered.
-Prior distributions on $\bm{\beta}$ and $\phi$ are usually defined in a way to facilitate efficient computation of marginal likelihoods (for example by specifying conjugate priors) and should be carefully chosen for the applications of interest.
+Here, $\bm\beta$ are the regression parameters given model $\M$.
+For these parameters, mixtures of $g$-priors are known to have numerous desirable properties for Bayesian variable selection and model averaging~\cite{li2018mixtures}, but simpler versions, such as Jeffreys prior, can also be considered.
+Prior distributions on $\bm{\beta}$ and $\phi$ are usually defined in a way to facilitate efficient computation of marginal likelihoods (for example, by specifying conjugate priors).
+They should be carefully chosen for the applications of interest.
 Specific choices are described in Section \ref{section4} when considering different real data sets.